Urban Research and Projects

 Influencing youth and bringing awareness around urban development to students

-We have seeded a film archive called Nagari that has showcased films on water, waste, livelihoods.
-These are used in academia (architecture schools) for studio projects by students.
+We have seeded a film archive called Nagari that has showcased films on water, waste, livelihoods, etc. These are also used in academia (architecture schools) for studio projects by student discussionss.

 Urban Governance

-While at one level we are encouraging citizens to hold their government accountable, at the next level are governments themselves.
-State and district level functionaries need to be enabled to ensure they can plan and deliver better urban planning outcomes accordingly.
-We have therefore partnered with Praja to help in capacity building of functionaries to perform their duties related to urban development.
+State and district level functionaries officials need to be enabled better informed about the constitutional framework to ensure they can plan and deliver better urban planning outcomes accordingly.
+We have therefore partnered with Praja to help in capacity building of functionaries government officials to perform their duties related to urban development.

 Urban Planning and Design